What is an Application Checklist?

 1. Follow An Organized Layout

-The first rule in making an application checklist is to follow a clutter-free and organized layout.
+The first rule in making an application checklist form is to follow a clutter-free and organized layout.
 To do this, use checkboxes or tick boxes that are uniformly aligned.
 Create tables that have uniformly sized rows and columns.

 An organized layout makes the content of the checklist easier to read and fill out.